Wolfy-ly23/Wolfy-ly23/README.md

 I
 I
 I    [ Error ]
-I     ↳ [ An message Just Got Recived " Senko San " ]
-I        ↳ [ End of Message ]
+I     ↳ [ An message Just Got Recived " What if Area 51 is just like the SCP foundation " ] I        ↳ [ End of Message ]
 I
 I